 Do you suffer from jaw misalignment, facial asymmetry or sleep apnea?

-Dr. Lenis and Dr. Chouinard offer a wide range of services to treat the majority of oral and facial conditions.
+Dr. Lenis offers a wide range of services to treat the majority of oral and facial conditions.
 Orthognathic surgery is a procedure that we offer to those with poor jaw alignment, that is, when the upper and lower jaws do not correctly meet.
 This condition can cause adverse effects on the ability to chew, swallow or breathe.
 If the situation is not redressed, the consequences can have a significant impact on the health and general well-being of the person concerned.

 Jaw misalignment consequences

 The effects of jaw misalignment can take several forms depending on the type of affliction suffered by the patient.
 For example, if the mandible (lower jaw) is too small or far back, the individual may suffer from sleep disorders such as obstructive sleep apnea or snoring.
 In addition to making chewing difficult, an imbalance between the mandible and the maxilla (upper jaw) can lead to language and periodontal health problems due to poor dental (malocclusion) and skeletal alignment.

 In addition to functional sequelae, maxilla misalignment often affects facial balance, which will often influence the physiognomy and aesthetics of the face.
 Examples include facial asymmetry and a receding or overly pronounced chin.
 The repositioning of the upper and lower jaws will therefore re-establish optimal chewing and swallowing functions while restoring facial balance and a harmonious profile.
 A consultation with an oral and maxillofacial surgeon will inform you of the different treatment proposals.